Online Statistical Inference in Decision-Making with Matrix Context: Parameter Inference

+\end{theorem} Theorem \ref{thm1} assumes $\beta=0$ in Assumption \ref{assum: decay rate}, requiring the policy to maintain a constant lower bound $\pmin$ for exploration.
+To ensure asymptotic normality of the parameter for each action, it mandates that each action is pulled sufficiently often to gather enough information for reliable parameter inference.
+As we will discuss in Section \ref{sec:optimal policy value}, the restriction on $\beta=0$ can be relaxed for the inference of optimal policy value.

+{ Theorem \ref{thm1} provides a key insight: incorporating a debiasing step improves the estimation rate to $n^{-1/2}$.
+This improvement stems from the additional averaging performed during the debiasing procedure, which mitigates fluctuations across multiple iterates.
+As a result, the variance of the averaged sequence is reduced, leading to faster convergence.
+This acceleration behavior is analogous to the vector case studied in \cite{polyak1992acceleration}. }

-The result of Theorem \ref{thm1} also allows us to derive the asymptotic normality of the difference between two estimators.
-The following corollary demonstrates the asymptotic behavior of the difference between $\widehat{m}_T^{(1)} - \widehat{m}_T^{(0)}$, and thus provides the theoretical guarantee for the hypothesis testing mentioned in \eqref{eq: hype test 2}. \begin{corollary} Under Assumptions \ref{assum: noise}--\ref{assum: SNR condition}, with the presented decision-making model, as $n,d_1,d_2 \rightarrow \infty$, then
+The above result allows us to derive the asymptotic normality of the difference between two estimators.
+The following corollary demonstrates the asymptotic behavior of the difference between $\widehat{m}_T^{(1)} - \widehat{m}_T^{(0)}$, and thus provides the theoretical guarantee for the hypothesis testing mentioned in \eqref{eq: hype test 2}. \begin{corollary} Under Assumptions of Theorem \ref{thm1}, as $n,d_1,d_2 \rightarrow \infty$, we have